 Though its birth as an occupation is arguable, information security became visible in the mid-1960s, when federal auditors began to assess the controls within mainframe computing environments.
-With no blueprint to follow, they turned to one another for help, experimenting with programs and calling each other with new discoveries.
+With no blueprint to follow, they turned to one another for help, experimenting with programs and calling each other with discoveries.
 "The old guard -- people like me -- used to know everything there was to know in security," Parker says.
 "But as security became more complex, generalists like me ended up knowing less and less about more and more."

 Donn ParkerRedSiren Technologies

-The early practitioners worked in relative obscurity; even their co-workers were unaware of what exactly these new audit types did.
+The early practitioners worked in relative obscurity; even their co-workers were unaware of what exactly these audit types did.
 The media helped change that by publicizing computer crimes and bringing attention to the people charged with creating safeguards.
 But businesses were much slower to embrace security.
 A visit or call from the security guy could only mean trouble.
 A military-like mentality of hardening perimeters against an unseen external enemy didn't resonate with executives.
 Security was a budget drain and productivity stifler.

-The government-sponsored Rainbow Book series, begun in the 1980s, produced the first documents to recommend essential security practices.
+The government-sponsored Rainbow Book series, begun in the 1980s, produced the documents to recommend essential security practices.
 Some argue this is when information security officially made it onto the map.
 Early security reached a nexus in 1987, when Congress passed the Computer Security Act, which established minimum security practices for federal agencies and workers.